Reading time: 6 minutes

-You are responsible for what content they produce that involves your product/service including on Social Media eg. if an influencer makes a misleading or inaccurate comment regarding your product, you will be held responsible.
+You are responsible for what digital and non-digital marketing content they produce that involves your product/service including on Social Media eg. if an influencer makes a misleading or inaccurate comment regarding your product, you will be held responsible.

-Make sure that there is a written contract to outline your requirements and boundaries with your Influencer.
+Make sure if you outsourced any marketing to them, that there is a written contract to outline your marketing objectives, requirements, and boundaries with your Influencer.

 What can go wrong: